kelson8/GTAIVMissionScripts/Natives.md

 17. SET_CAR_CAN_BE_DAMAGED(int &vehicleHandle, int toggle) - Toggle the car being able to be damaged, 1 is on 0 is off.
 18. SET_CAR_CAN_BE_VISIBLY_DAMAGED(int &vehicleHandle, int toggle)- Toggle the car being able to be visibly damaged, 1 is on 0 is off.
 19. SET_CAN_BURST_CAR_TYRES(int vehicleHandle, int toggle) - Toggle the car being able to burst tires, 1 is on, 0 is off.
+20. CREATE_MISSION_TRAIN(int trainType, float trainX, float trainY, float trainZ, int trainDirection, &trainHandle) - Create a train with the specified train type, coords, direction can be either 1 or 0, and trainHandle takes a reference to an int

 </details>